kc-z-e-n/PopcornTogether/README.md

 ### Popcorn Together's value
 ---

-The proposed web application Popcorn Together seeks to create a platform where movie enjoyers can go to consolidate their movie-going journey, allowing them to record their watches, as well as track films they want to watch.
+The proposed web application PopcornTogether seeks to create a platform where movie enjoyers can go to consolidate their movie-going journey, allowing them to record their watches, as well as track films they want to watch.
 Furthermore, with a friends list integration, we empower users to find common movies to watch with their friends.

 ### Personal note
 ---